Learn how Smallstep's Certificate Manager billing and pricing works.

 There are two types of authorities to choose from:

-• Advanced Authority- If you need any of the items listed below, they are priced with a per month per authority flat fee.
+- Advanced Authority- If you need any of the items listed below, they are priced with a per month per authority flat fee.

-• Active revocation
+- Active revocation of certificates

-• Per subdomain access control
+- Per subdomain access control

-• Enterprise Private ACME server
+- Enterprise Private ACME server